Grachi: Season 3

 Grachi's life is turned upside down the day she meets a young wizard: Axel Velez, who will become both her lover and her enemy.
 Grachi starts school at the wizards' college that Tony had told her about.
 There, Grachi learns much more about her role as a chosen one, while her heart is caught between her human and witch life, and her relationships with Daniel, her first love, and Axel, her newfound love.

 Background

-The show was produced by Nickelodeon Latin America and written by Venezuela author Mariela Romero, who also created the teen novela Isa TKM.
-Tatiana Rodriguez commented that:
+The show was produced by Nickelodeon Latin America and written by Venezuelan author Mariela Romero.
+Nickelodeon's Vice President of Programming and Creative Strategy, Tatiana Rodriguez commented that: